near/docs/docs/3.tutorials/nfts/9-series.md

 ## Creating Some Series

+// TODO link sub-account to hyperlink
 The next step is to create two different series.
-One will have a price for lazy minting and the other will simply be a default series.
-The first step is to create an owner sub-accounts that you can use to create both series
+One will have a price for lazy minting and the other will simply be a basic series with no price.
+The first step is to create an owner sub-account that you can use to create both series

 ```bash
 near create-account owner.$NFT_CONTRACT_ID --masterAccount $NFT_CONTRACT_ID --initialBalance 25 && export SERIES_OWNER=owner.$NFT_CONTRACT_ID
 ```

+### Basic Series

 You'll now need to create the simple series with no price and no royalties.
 If you try to run the following command before adding the owner account as an approved creator, the contract should throw an error.